-A body lift is usually performed as a single stage procedure.
-During the procedure the patient must be turned either from a prone to supine position or from side to side so that the surgeon will have access circumferentially around the patient.
+During the body lift procedure, the patient must be turned either from a prone to supine position or from side to side so that the surgeon will have access circumferentially around the patient.
 A combination of skin excision and muscle tightening will be done to improve the overall body contour.

-After a body lift the patient will have anywhere from 2 to 4 drains that will stay in for 1 to 2 weeks.
+After the body lift, the patient will have anywhere from 2 to 4 drains that will stay in for 1 to 2 weeks.
 Patients should expect to remain home from work for 2 to 3 weeks and refrain from significant exercise for approximately six weeks after the surgical procedure.

 Is a Body Lift Right for Me?

-Men and women who choose a body lift usually want a more youthful-looking body contour.
-It is often performed on people who have excess skin because they have lost a significant amount of weight, either through surgery or diet and exercise.
-Other candidates for a body lift include women who want to remove extra weight that developed due to childbirth or the natural aging process.
+Men and women who choose a body lift will achieve a youthful-looking naturally shaped body contour.
+It is often performed on people who have excess skin because they have lost a significant amount of weight due to either surgery, diet, and exercise.
+Other candidates for a body lift include women who want to remove extra weight as a result of childbirth or the natural aging process.

-Dr. Abramson will be able to assess your suitability for the procedure during your consultation.
+Dr. Abramson will be able to assess your suitability for the procedure during your consultation or make a more appropriate recommendation to achieve your goals.
 He will listen carefully to your reasons for wanting a body lift and will guide you toward the decision that is best for you.